Acacia podalyriifolia: Taxonomy

 The species was first formally described by the botanist George Don in 1832 as part of the work General History of Dichlamydeous Plants.
 It was reclassified as Racosperma podalyriifolium by Leslie Pedley in 1987 then transferred back to genus Acacia in 2014.
 Other synonyms include Acacia podalyrifolia.

 Distribution

-In Australia it is endemic to parts of south eastern Queensland and the north east of New South Wales in areas to the north of Legume but has become naturalised further south where it is found in open woodland or forest communities.
-It has also become naturalised in Western Australia and South Australia.
+In Australia it is endemic to parts of southeastern Queensland and the northeast of New South Wales in areas to the north of Legume, but has become naturalised further south, where it is found in open woodland or forest communities.
+It has also become naturalized in Western Australia and South Australia.

-Outside of Australia, it is naturalized in southern and eastern Africa, in some parts of the Indian sub-continent and south-east Asia, on some Indian Ocean islands, in New Zealand, in Brazil, in Argentina, and in southwestern USA.
+Outside of Australia, it is naturalized in southern and eastern Africa, some parts of the Indian Subcontinent and Southeast Asia, on some Indian Ocean islands, in New Zealand, Brazil, Argentina, and southwestern USA.
 Overall, it thrives in subtropical and tropical conditions and tolerates semiarid climates.

 As a weed

 Being fast to spread, it is considered an environmental weed in New South Wales, Victoria, Southern Australia, and Western Australia.
 It is relatively widespread in South Africa, where it is considered a "potential transformer" of natural vegetation due to the possibility of it replacing indigenous vegetation.